Sealed PoE

 Passphrase path

 The alternative key-delivery path replaces the recipient slots with a passphrase.
-There is no slots array, no slots_mac, no per-slot ephemeral, and no trial-decrypt loop: the CEK is derived directly from a normalised passphrase via Argon2id (RFC 9106) over an on-chain salt and parameters, and the content AEAD uses empty AAD.
+There is no slots array, no slots_mac, no per-slot ephemeral, and no trial-decrypt loop: the CEK is derived directly from a normalised passphrase via Argon2id (RFC 9106) over an on-chain salt and parameters.
+The key commitment that slots_mac provides on the slots path lives instead in a 32-byte header inside the ciphertext blob, prepended before the STREAM chunks — same object, same URI, same fetch.

 CBOR